ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 ##### Coaxial cable

-- Like twisted pair, coaxial cable consists of two copper conductors, but the two con- ductors are concentric rather than parallel
+- Like twisted pair, coaxial cable consists of two copper conductors, but the two conductors are concentric rather than parallel
 - Quite common in cable television systems
 - Guided shared medium, a number of end systems can be connected directly to the cable